 - Lane stray

-There are a number of metrics that vehicle tracking software can measure to ensure driver safety, including:
+There are several metrics that vehicle tracking software can measure to ensure driver safety, including:

 - Engine faults

 - Length of time on and off the road (it’s important drivers get enough rest to stay alert)

 Some providers can even issue in-vehicle alerts if they detect unsafe driving.

 As well as helping drivers use their vehicles more safely, fleet management software can instruct them to drive more economically by analysing factors such as acceleration and brake use.

 Some even employ an element of healthy competition to help educate drivers, who can compete for positions on leaderboards and check how they measure up to their colleagues.
 They can then discuss their score with a supervisor and work to improve it.

 Fleet management software lets you securely store and share all sorts of essential information, including:

 Drivers can also access the information they need to carry out their job, as well as alerts and reports, from their mobile.